waughsh/waughsh.github.io/about.md

 ### Author

-I'm currently a first year master student at Stanford University.
-My main area is Natural Language Processing, and somewhat more interestingly, I start to ponder how NLP and CV can be combined and get to be something more advanced.
+I'm currently a second year Symbolic Systems master student at Stanford University.
+My main area is Natural Language Processing, but I work in other areas such as deep reinforcement learning, applied machine learning, information theory as well.

+I spent a year in Andrew Ng's Stanford Machine Learning Group working on recurrent neural network regularizations, data augmentation, and sequence-to-sequence generative models.

+I recently accepted the offer to become a full-time engineering research scientist at Stanford Electrical Engineering Department working with James Zou.
+I also do consulting work at a newly founded startup (hey, they are still in stealth!).

+Anyway, if you have cool ideas or need advice, send me an email or ask me to lunch!

 ### Contact me